bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:31:28

-Okay so would we expect more RBF transactions on the network now?
+Okay, so would we expect more RBF transactions on the network now?

 Sjors Provoost: 00:31:34

 We'll have to see.
 It depends on when people start using it.
-My hope is no, because my hope is that anybody who builds this kind of software already decided whether they want RBF on or off because it's just a default value.
+My hope is no because my hope is that anybody who builds this kind of software already decided whether they want RBF on or off because it's just a default value.
 You probably should already set that default to what you want it to be so that you're not surprised by this update.
 So I hope to see no difference.